Amodal Intra-class Instance Segmentation: Synthetic Datasets and Benchmark: Introduction

 Our point-supervised method is well-suited for scenarios with limited or expensive full annotations, making it generalizable to real images.
 This is a crucial motivation for our approach, as full annotations can often be a limiting factor in many real-world applications.
 Thus, our method provides an effective benchmark for the challenging intra-class occlusion problem, as well as a practical and scalable solution that can be applied in real-world settings.

 The main contributions of this paper are as follows:

-• To the best of our knowledge, this is the first work that focuses on amodal instance segmentation of intra-class overlaps.
+\begin{itemize} \item To the best of our knowledge, this is the first work that focuses on amodal instance segmentation of intra-class overlaps.
 To advance this novel task, we build the largest dataset of amodal images to date.

-• This is the first work to utilize point-based supervision in amodal tasks and introduces a novel method to represent multilayer image structure, Layer Priors.
+\item This is the first work to utilize point-based supervision in amodal tasks and introduces a novel method to represent multilayer image structure, Layer Priors.
 The point-based annotation scheme simplifies ground truth collection for future amodal datasets, while importing layer priors shows great effectiveness and simultaneously empowers layer order perception.

-• To evaluate the generalisability of our method, we further collect a real dataset to test the proposed model trained on the synthetic dataset.
-Experimental results on both the synthetic and real datasets demonstrate that our proposed weakly supervised approach outperforms the existing SOTA fully supervised methods.
+\item To evaluate the generalisability of our method, we further collect a real dataset to test the proposed model trained on the synthetic dataset.
+Experimental results on both the synthetic and real datasets demonstrate that our proposed weakly supervised approach outperforms the existing SOTA weakly supervised and fully supervised methods. \end{itemize}